2020–2023 Minneapolis–Saint Paul racial unrest: Reaction to the Kimberly Potter sentencing, February 18

 Protests were held in reaction to former Brooklyn Center police officer Kimberly Potter's sentence hearing on February 18, 2022, when she received two years in custody rather than the seven years requested by prosecutors for killing Daunte Wright.
 Protesters gathered in Minneapolis outside the Hennepin County Government Center building where the sentencing hearing was held.
 A group of about 100 people marched to what they believed to be the residence of Judge Regina Chu, who presided over Potter's trial and sentenced her.
 In Brooklyn Center that night, people looted the Icon Beauty Supply store.

 Minneapolis teachers' strike, March 8 to 29

 The Minneapolis Federation of Teachers, the labor union representing teachers and other education professionals in the Minneapolis Public Schools, went on a three-week strike from March 8 to 29, 2022.
+Around 4,500 workers went on strike.
 The strike, the first in the city in nearly 50 years, affected about 30,000 students and resulted in 15 days of canceled classes.
-It occurred in the aftermath of the largest racial injustice protests in the city's history, with the teacher's union advocating for smaller classes, higher wages, expanded mental health services, and a focus on retaining teachers who are people of color.
+It occurred in the aftermath of the largest racial injustice protests in the city's history, with the teachers' union advocating for smaller classes, higher wages, expanded mental health services, and a focus on retaining teachers who are people of color.